 Learn about author and historian Bob Mayers, his speaking events, and most of all about his insightful books and publications.
-His new book Searching for Yankee Doodle-Washington’s Soldiers in the American Revolution is to be released on July 4th by the American History Press.
+His new book, New Jersey-Forgotten Crossroads and Towns of the American Revolution, will be released in early spring by the American History Press.

 You might believe that everything fascinating, unusual and shocking is already known about the Revolutionary War in New Jersey.
 But, many dreadful realities of warfare in the Garden State have been forgotten or concealed by bland accounts and dull statistics.
 Rediscovering battle and encampment sites, lost or neglected by history, is an exciting adventure.
 Places where patriots fought and died are unmarked, shrouded in mystery and clouded in mythology.
 Some have entirely disappeared while others languish unnoticed.
 Walk in the footsteps of Revolutionary War soldiers to feel, see and hear the action that occurred over 200 years ago.
 Learn the impact of topography.
 Familiar mountains, waterways, hills, rivers, roads, cities, forests and coastlines determined troop movements, battle sites, supply routes and created natural defenses.